One of the many happy memories of the recent Japan trip was an unplanned visit to Tokyo’s Mori Art Museum.

 The ones that appealed to my woo-woo side.

 The last piece was Fafa’s favorite.
 It’s called “Future“.
 It’s the imagination of more than hundred elementary children of their future lives, painted on adult sized shirts by themselves.
 What’s not to love?

 I wish my dad could have seen this exhibition.
 He would love it so very much!
 For now, I got him the book which featured his work of arts, exclusively sold at the Mori Art Museum.
-I wish to display one of his paintings in my home, whichever one with repeated patterns, to company my Mario Brothers in Kyoto Station by Lucas Stobie.
+I wish to display one of his paintings in my home, whichever one with repeated patterns, to company my Mario Brothers in Kyoto Station by Lukas Stobie.
 I wish I got N.S.
 Harsha email address so I can thank him personally for creating such beautiful arts.
 Lastly and more urgently, I wish you to go and see it at the Mori Art Museum before they take it down.